vitaliialymar/frontend-project-lvl1/README.md

 <h2>Setup</h2>

 1. Clone this repository with 'git clone git@github.com:vitaliialymar/frontend-project-lvl1.git' command;
-2. Add depencies with 'make install' command;
+2. Use 'make install' command;
 3. And use 'npm link' command.

 <h3>Start game with 'make game-name' or 'game-name' command.</h3>